harness/developer-hub/docs/platform/approvals/adding-harness-approval-stages.md

   Make sure to use user group identifiers and not names in these expressions.

-  Scope indicators needs to be prefixed for account and organization user groups
+  You must prefix scope indicators for account and organization user groups, for example:
   - `account` for account level user group.
 For example: `account._account_all_users`
   - `org` for organization level user group.
 For example: `org._organization_all_users`
   :::